 In November 1958, Urey met newly hired NASA scientist Robert Jastrow, whom he quickly converted to the cause of lunar exploration.
 The following month, Urey and Jastrow met with NASA Deputy Director for Space Flight Programs Homer Newell at NASA Headquarters in Washington, DC.

-At the time, scientists interested in space physics - the study of particles and fields in space - dominated NASA space science.
-Urey and Jastrow sought to convince Newell that NASA should apply some of its scientific energies (and funds) to the exploration of the moon's geology.
+At the time, scientists interested in space physics — the study of particles and fields in space — dominated NASA space science.
+Urey and Jastrow sought to convince Newell that NASA should apply some of its scientific energies (and funds) to the exploration of the Moon's geology.

 On 5 February 1959, the NASA Working Group on Lunar Exploration, chaired by Jastrow, met for the first time.
 Urey was an enthusiastic member.
 He also became a founding member of the influential National Academy of Sciences Space Science Board, which displayed its backing for lunar exploration by forming a "Lunar Committee."
-The group strongly supported President John F. Kennedy's 25 May 1961 call for a man on the moon by 1970.
+The group strongly supported President John F. Kennedy's 25 May 1961 call for a man on the Moon by 1970.

-Three weeks after Kennedy's "moon speech," Urey responded to an informal request from Newell that he recommend landing sites on the moon.
+Three weeks after Kennedy's "Moon Speech," Urey responded to an informal request from Newell that he recommend landing sites on the Moon.
 In a 19 June 1961 letter, the polymath Nobel Laureate told Newell that "we should attempt to. . . get as great a variety of objectives as possible in as few landings as possible."
 In acknowledging that the Apollo landings might be few in number he was ahead of many of his colleagues.
 Urey then listed six classes of sites he felt should be explored.

 |The numbers in the image above are explained in the post text.
-Image credit: NASA/David S. F. Portree|
+Image credit: NASA/David S. F. Portree.|

 The other mare landing should occur on a "shallow" mare, Urey wrote.
 In the shallow category he listed Oceanus Procellarum (4) and Mare Tranquillitatis (5), neither of which displays the distinctive round outline of Mare Imbrium and Mare Serenitatis.
 Urey told Newell that NASA would probably want to land first on Oceanus Procellarum in any case because it was a wide plain with few mountains or other obstructions to imperil descending spacecraft.

-Next on Urey's wish list was the interior of a large impact crater.
+Next on Urey's wishlist was the interior of a large impact crater.
 He suggested Alphonsus (6), an old crater partly filled with "gray material."
 Soviet scientist Nikolai Kozyrev claimed to have observed there in 1958 a short-lived white cloud.
 Urey noted also that geologist Eugene Shoemaker, founder and first chief of the U.S. Geological Survey's Branch of Astrogeology in Menlo Park, California, was hard at work studying the young crater Copernicus (7) in "very great detail," and that his work might pave the way for a landing there.

-A moon lander dispatched to Mare Imbrium near Sinus Iridium could, Urey added, explore both a deep mare and prominent wrinkle ridges (8).
+A Moon lander dispatched to Mare Imbrium near Sinus Iridium could, Urey added, explore both a deep mare and prominent wrinkle ridges (8).
 Similarly, a landing near Copernicus could explore both the great crater and nearby "little volcano-like things" (9) that Urey believed were related in some way to the wrinkle ridges.

 Number five on Urey's list was a mountainous area.
-His chief candidate were the Haemus Mountains on the south edge of Mare Serenitatis (10), which he believed constituted a mass of material blasted out during the formation of Mare Imbrium.
+His chief candidate was the Haemus Mountains on the south edge of Mare Serenitatis (10), which he believed constituted a mass of material blasted out during the formation of Mare Imbrium.